This man survived the Holocaust. He wasn't about to go down easily.

 Termite soldiers will go out of their mound in the event of a breach to hold off the enemy (usually ants) while the workers rebuild.
 Sealing the soldiers out.

 The Port Arthur Massacre had more than one sadly failed attempts.
-Nanette Patricia Mikac knelt down before a mass murderer to die whilst asking him, simply, to spare her children (unsuccessfully).
+Nanette Patricia Mikac knelt down before Martin Bryant, the shooter, to die whilst asking him, simply, to spare her two daughters (unsuccessfully).
 Carolyn Loughton threw herself on top of her daughter, but while she survived, her daughter did not.
 Brigid Cook began an impromptu evacuation of the site and whilst shot, survived.
 Neville Quin was shot in the neck and survived trying to reach his wife.

 Colonel Yuri Gagarin died on March 27, 1968 when the MiG-15 he was piloting crashed near Moscow.
 He could have ejected safely from his failing craft, but chose to fly on past that point, because if he had ejected, the plane would have landed on a village killing everyone there.